 Given the funding pressures East Sussex County Council is facing, after careful consideration, the County Council has decided to increase its element of council tax in 2023/24 by 2.99% in order to protect the County Council's ability to provide its services now and in the future.
 These increases are shown on your council tax bill.

 What is the Adult Social Care Precept?

 A growing pressure for county councils with responsibilities for adult social care is the increase in demand that the ageing population brings.
-In order to ensure that the responsible councils are able to respond to this rising demand the Government has allowed those authorities with adult social care responsibilities to increase council tax by up to an additional 1% in 2022/23 in addition to flexibility rolled over from 2021/22.
-The County Council has decided to include this precept at the level of 2.5% in its budget for 2022/23.
+In order to ensure that the responsible councils are able to respond to this rising demand the Government has allowed those authorities with adult social care responsibilities to increase council tax by up to an additional 2% in 2023/24.

 The additional funds raised by the Adult Social Care Precept are ring-fenced to be spent only on adult social care, for example supporting people in care homes or to continue to live independently in their own homes.